NRL legend Andrew 'Joey' Johns slams insurance claims from Manly experts that he 'introduced gambling culture to the

 Gambling company Bet365 struck with $2.75 million fine for deceptive punters

 Online gambling giant Bet365 has been whacked with a $2.75 million charge after being found guilty of enticing new punters with a false "free bets" deal.

 The Federal Court found Bet365, which markets itself as "the world's biggest online company", had misinformed and deceived Australian consumers with its "$ 200 free bets for brand-new customers" offer in between March 2013 and January 2014.

-It discovered Bet365 failed to prominently show the conditions, which included that, in order to get the $200 complimentary bet, new customers needed to first deposit and gamble $200 of their own money, without the possibility to enter a Bet365 promo code to lower the minimum amount required to start playing judi online.
+It discovered Bet365 failed to prominently show the conditions, which included that, in order to get the $200 complimentary bet, new customers needed to first deposit and gamble $200 of their own money, without the possibility to enter the minimum amount required to start playing judi online.

 Rod Sims, chairman of the Australian Competition and Consumer Commission, which took Bet365 to court, stated the offer was focused on enticing brand-new customers into exactly what the judge called a "web of deception".

 "These penalties should work as an alerting to all companies that is it not appropriate to promote 'complimentary' offers as a headline offer without ensuring that any limitations or limitations are disclosed in a popular way'."